 Instagram has huge potential for almost any business!
 It not only helps you engage with your audience, but also allows you to interact with potential customers.
 So, whether you are just getting started or need to refine your existing strategy, these tips will make sure you make the most out of your account next time you post on Instagram.

-If you’ve been using a personal account, swapping to an Instagram business profile can help you grow your brand.
+If you’ve been using a personal account for your small business, swapping to an Instagram business profile can really help you grow your brand.
 You ‘ll have access to a more professional ad format and are able to see metrics and data that a personal account doesn’t have.
 Some of the most important data includes information about what post types and times are most successful.

 If you’re already using a personal account with brand appropriate content, you just need to simply switch to business account.
 The transition will be seamless for your existing followers, they won’t notice unless they go to your profile page.

 If you want to increase your followers and user engagement on Instagram, you want to figure out how to tell your brand story visually with effecting types of visual content.
 For specific products, this is easy.
 You can post photos or videos of your products, of your store (if applicable), customer reviews, etc.

 If you provide services instead, you’ll need to get a lot more creative.
 Again, customer reviews are always a good option.
 Also consider ideas such as before/afters (if applicable), “in the office” style images, relatable and applicable humor, or anything that tells your story.